Foreign central banks' U.S. debt holdings rise: Fed

 NEW YORK Foreign central banks' overall holdings of U.S. marketable securities at the Federal Reserve rose in the latest week, data from the U.S. central bank showed on Thursday.

-The Fed said its holdings of U.S. securities kept for overseas central banks rose by $1.777 billion in the week ended September 12, to stand at $3.575 trillion.
+The Fed said its holdings of U.S. securities kept for overseas central banks rose $15.8 billion in the week ended October 31, to stand at $3.617 trillion.

-Foreign institutions' holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae and Freddie Mac, fell by $50 million to stand at $700.35 billion.
+Foreign institutions' holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, fell by $545 million to stand at $696 billion.

 Overseas central banks, particularly those in Asia, have been huge buyers of U.S. debt in recent years and own more than a quarter of marketable Treasuries.
 China and Japan are the biggest two foreign holders of Treasuries.